 Born in Cape Breton Nova Scotia, I grew up surrounded by beauty and quickly grew to love the outdoors.
 I graduated from Acadia University with a Kinesiology Degree, followed by my Education Degree and finally my Master’s in Educational Leadership.
-For 15 years, I was immersed in the education system holding various roles which include high school math teacher, Math Department Head, Elementary Principal, Summer School High School Principal, WQSB Board Wide Math Consultant and motivational speaker.
-Currently I run my own yoga and wellness business for the past 8 years.
+For 15 years, I was immersed in the education system holding various roles which including high school math teacher, Math Department Head, Elementary Principal, Summer School High School Principal, WQSB Board Wide Math Consultant and motivational speaker.
+Currently, I run my own yoga and wellness business for the past 8 years.